nickbrewer/gifcam/README.md

   - You can should now be able to access your networked drive.
 On Windows, enter \\gifcam into your explorer address bar and you should be prompted for the **samba** username and password you created earlier.

 ## In-Depth instructions (Pi Zero W from first boot.
 These instructions will work for other models except for USB OTG steps)
+**Complete the following steps on your computer.
+We will be creating and modifying files in the small "BOOT" partition of the SD card.
+On Windows, this is the drive that appears when you plug in your SD card.**
   - Flash SD card with Jessie Lite
+  - Open the SD card in your File Explorer.
   - Setup USB OTG network access.
 This will allow you to always SSH into the Pi via a direct connection through USB - useful if you have problems with WiFi at any point.
-    - Open the boot partition (in Windows Explorer, Finder etc) and add to the bottom of the `config.txt` file `dtoverlay=dwc2` on a new line, then save the file.
+    - Open the file `config.txt` and add to the bottom `dtoverlay=dwc2` on a new line, then save the file.
     - Open `cmdline.txt`.
 Very careful with the syntax in this file: Each parameter is seperated by a single space (it does not use newlines).
-Insert `modules-load=dwc2,g_ether` after rootwait
+Insert `modules-load=dwc2,g_ether` after rootwait.
+Make sure there is a single space before and after this piece of text.
   - Setup WiFi access for first boot:
     - Create a file called `wpa_supplicant.conf` in the boot parition.
     - Paste the following text into the file, filling in your own WiFi SSID (network name) and password.